-20The Act now includes a safe harbor provision for ISPs engaged in the 'transient or incidental storage of 'works' with requirements mandating takedown notices, disabling of access, and liability of such persons providing "access, links or integration" (Section 51 (1) (c)).
+&lt;sup>20The Act now includes a safe harbor provision for ISPs engaged in the 'transient or incidental storage of 'works' with requirements mandating takedown notices, disabling of access, and liability of such persons providing "access, links or integration" (Section 51 (1) (c)).
 The Rules provide for takedown within 36 hours of a notice, but are otherwise problematic.
 While Rule 75(3) provides that the person responsible for the storage of the copy shall take measures to refrain from facilitating such access within 36 hours, this rule shifts the responsibility to right holders that have to comply with burdensome rules and requirements that may not be possible to meet in practice.
 For instance, according to Rule 75(2)(c) right holders must provide evidence that the copy of the work in question is not covered under a Section 52 or other exception, inappropriately shifting the burden of proof to the right holder.
-The exception for certain acts of transient and incidental storage of works should be narrowed to those that do not have an independent economic significance and the sole purpose for which is to enable transmission in a network between third parties by an intermediary for a lawful use.
-Further, while the Information Technology (Intermediaries Guidelines) Rules 2011 imposed due diligence requirements on ISPs, they do not effectively provide incentives for ISPs to assist in curbing online piracy, and carved out from their
+The exception for certain acts of transient and incidental storage of works between third parties by an intermediary for a lawful use.
+Further, while the Information Technology (Intermediares Guidelines) Rules 2011 imposed due diligence requirements on ISPs, they do not effectively provide incentives for ISPs to assist in curbing online piracy, and carved out form their (...continued)